nickopotamus/mercat-website/content/people/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Meet the team behind MERCAT
+title: MERCAT committee and local leads
 subtitle:

 content: